Myanmar Navy

-The Myanmar Navy (တပ်မတော် (ရေ); [taʔmədɔ̀ jè]) is the naval warfare branch of the armed forces of Myanmar.
-With 24,000 personnel on duty, the navy operates more than 150 vessels.
+The Myanmar Navy (တပ်မတော် (ရေ); [taʔmədɔ̀ jè]) is the naval warfare branch of the Tatmadaw, the armed forces of Myanmar.
+With 19,000 active personnel, the navy operates more than 227 vessels.
 Prior to 1988, the navy was small, and its role in counter-insurgency operations was smaller than those of the army and the air force.
 The navy has since been expanded to take on a more active role in defense of Myanmar's territorial waters.

 History

 Pre-independence

 The naval arm of the Royal Armed Forces consisted mainly of shallow draft river boats.
 Its primary missions were to control the Irrawaddy River, and to protect the ships carrying the army to the front.
 The major war boats carried up to 30 musketeers and were armed with 6- or 12-pounder cannon.
-By the mid-18th century, the navy had acquired a few seafaring ships, manned by European and foreign sailors, that were used to transport the troops in Siamese and Arakanese campaigns.
+By the mid-18th century, the navy had acquired a few seafaring ships, crewed by European and foreign sailors, that were used to transport the troops in Siamese and Arakanese campaigns.

 The Arakanese and the Mon, from maritime regions, maintained more seaworthy flotillas than the inland riverborne "navy" of the Royal Burmese Army.

 Founding and the Second World War

-Burma separated from India in 1937 and thereafter became responsible for her own local naval defence.
+On 1 April 1937, Burma became a separately administered colony of Britain, and thereafter became responsible for her own local naval defence.
 It was decided that a naval volunteer reserve force should be formed to implement this responsibility and so provide a local force for the naval administration and defence of the ports and coast of Burma in time of war.

 On the recommendation of Vice Admiral Sir James Fownes Somerville, then Commander-in-Chief, East Indies, Lieutenant Commander Kenneth Sidebottom Lyle from Royal Navy was sent to Burma and arrived in Rangoon in June 1939, commissioned to form the volunteer reserve force and to be appointed Naval Office-in-Charge, Rangoon, on the outbreak of war.

 On 6 September 1940, Burma Royal Navy Volunteer Reserve was officially formed under the Burma Act XV, 1940.
 The Burma R.N.V.R was placed under the operational orders of Vice Admiral Sir Herbert Fitzherbert, commanding the Royal Indian Navy, but retains its own identity and its own administration under the Government of Burma.

 Burma R.N.V.R, although very small, played an active part in Allied operations against the Japanese during the Second World War.
 By 1 December 1945, the Royal Navy has been withdrawn and the Burma R.N.V.R assumed all naval responsibilities on the coast and waters of Burma.